Military Motivation: Special Challenges And Techniques

 Sense Of Choice

-The modern military offers many options to its members.
-You get to request your career path, your duty station, and your choice of housing.
+You get to request your career path, your choice of housing, and sometimes even your duty station.
 You also have a wide variety of opportunities available to you that you can choose to pursue now, later, or not at all.
 Those choices increase your motivation as you understand intuitively that you are creating your destiny.

 Not all duties come with options, though.
 You may be in a situation where you don't have a say in much of anything.
 The good news is that there is one thing you always control.